Cyprus: Offshore Business Sectors

 In recent years Cyprus has developed a maritime policy which is highly favourable for ship owners.

-The Cyprus Merchant Shipping Laws are based on the English Merchant Shipping Acts 1894-1954.
-Registration is administered by the Department of Merchant Shipping of the Ministry of Communications and Works.
-A ship may be registered in Cyprus if it is majority-owned by a Cypriot person or company; a non-Cypriot company qualifies if it is majority-owned by Cypriots.
+Cypriot merchant shipping laws are based on the English Merchant Shipping Acts 1894-1954.
+The Department of Merchant Shipping, part of the Ministry of Communications and Works, handles registration.
+A ship may be registered in Cyprus if it is majority-owned by a Cypriot person or company; a non-Cypriot company will qualify if it is majority-owned by Cypriots.

-Shipping companies owned by non-residents and deriving their income from sources outside Cyprus are not subject to Cypriot taxation (N.B.
-Cyprus recently extended a tonnage tax regime for companies engaged in international maritime transport and liable to corporate tax in Cyprus.
+Non-resident shipping companies deriving their income from sources outside Cyprus are not subject to Cypriot taxation.
+Note that Cyprus recently extended a tonnage tax regime for companies that are engaged in international maritime transport and liable to corporation tax in Cyprus.
 (See Tonnage Tax).

 A vessel may only be registered in the Register of Cyprus Ships if:

-- More than 50% of the shares of the ship are owned
+- More than 50% of the ship’s shares are owned by Cypriot citizens, or by EU citizens that have authorised representatives in Cyprus.

-- 100% of the shares of the ship are owned by one or more corporations which have been established and operate
+- All the ship’s shares are owned by one or more corporations which have been established and operate under one of these three conditions:

-- in accordance with the laws of the Republic of Cyprus and have their registered office in Cyprus, or
+- in accordance with the laws of the Republic of Cyprus and have their registered office in Cyprus.

-- in accordance with the laws of any other EU member state provided that an authorized representative is appointed in Cyprus, or the management of the ship is entrusted in full to a Cypriot or a Community ship management company having its place of business in Cyprus.
+- in accordance with the laws of any other EU member state, provided that an authorized representative is appointed in Cyprus, or that the management of the ship is entrusted in full to a Cypriot or a Community ship management company having its place of business in Cyprus.

-Registration traditionally depends on the age and type of the ship.
-In July, 2005, Cyprus amended its policy on the registration of vessels for the purpose of harmonisation with the European Acquis and also to overcome problems encountered during the implementation of the existing policy.
-The new government policy covers, inter alia, new categories of vessels, such as research vessels and small passenger vessels.
+Traditionally, registration depends on the age and type of the ship.
+In July 2005, to aid harmonisation with the EU body of laws, Cyprus amended and improved its policy of vessel registration.
+The policy covers, inter alia, new categories of vessels, such as research vessels and small passenger vessels.

 Under the latest rules, cargo vessels of more than 500 tons and not exceeding 15 years of age may be freely registered in Cyprus.
 Vessels over 15 years of age but not exceeding 20 may be registered subject to a satisfactory entry inspection.
-Vessels over 20 years of age but not exceeding 25 must also undergo an entry inspection and, where it is required by legislation that the vessel should comply with the ISM Code, operated by a ship management company having its principal place of business in the EU or European Economic Area (EEA).
-Vessels over the age of 25 are not accepted for registration in the Cyprus register.
+Vessels from 21 to 25 years must also undergo an entry inspection and, where it is legally required for the vessel to comply with the ISM Code, operated by a ship management company having its principal place of business in the EU or European Economic Area (EEA).
+Vessels of 26 years and older cannot be added to the Cyprus register.

-Passenger vessels (defined as those carrying more than 12 passengers on international voyages) not exceeding 30 years in age may be registered in Cyprus provided they pass and entry inspection.
-Passenger vessels exceeding 30 years of age but no older than 40 years must pass various safety inspections and be operated by a ship management company with its principle place of business in the EU, among other requirements.
-Passenger vessels older than 40 years are not accepted for registration on the Cyprus Register.
+Passenger vessels (defined as those carrying more than 12 passengers on international voyages) not exceeding 30 years in age may be registered in Cyprus if they pass and entry inspection.
+Passenger vessels from 31 to 40 years must pass various safety inspections and be operated by a ship management company whose principal place of business is in the EU, among other requirements.
+Passenger vessels older than 40 years cannot be added to the Cyprus register.

-Yachts and other pleasure craft may be registered in Cyprus provided that they are used exclusively for recreation and are not engaged in any commercial operations, irrespective of size.
+Regardless of size, yachts and other pleasure craft may be registered in Cyprus provided that they are used exclusively for recreation and are not engaged in any commercial operations.
 Vessels in this category which do not exceed 25 years of age may be registered without any additional conditions.
-Vessels exceeding 25 years of age must pass an entry inspection.
+Vessels of 26 years and older must pass an entry inspection.

 Ships may be provisionally registered while they are in a non-Cyprus port; this must be converted into permanent registration during an actual visit to Cyprus within 9 months.

-Registration fees in Cyprus are low, and compare favourably with those in other registries.
-There have traditionally been many advantages of Cyprus registration, some being:
+Registration fees in Cyprus are low, very often lower than those in other registries.
+There have traditionally been many further advantages to registering in Cyprus, including:

 - No income tax, estate duty or capital gains tax for Cyprus-registered ships